PhotonMastr/HollowSunSaveEditor/README.md

 - Update the location in the save file
 - Edit money and account money values
 - Simple text-based interface for easy usage
+## Directory
+Make sure you put the executable in the same directory as Hollow Sun, that way, your save file can be read
 ## Installation
 Simply go to releases, go to the latest release, and download the relevant executable file.
 ## Installation from source